darkestpriest/money-converter/README.md

    ```

 ## How to include in your app.
-You can use gradle to include this library using the following lines:
+The artifactc is hosted in jcenter, you need to include jcenter in your repositories sources.
+If you are using gradle, to include this library using the following lines:

 ```Gradle
     compile 'org.darkestapp.money-exchange-rater:money-exchange-rater:1.0.0'